 The first thing that comes to mind when operating an impact driver is having a supply of compatible drill bits.
 You’re much more limited with an impact driver than you would with a driver drill.

 You’ll mostly require specific 1/4-inch drill bits necessary to fit in the hex-shaped collet of the impact driver in order for them to work.

-In terms of operating an impact driver, it’s much easier than a cordless drill since there are less adjustable settings.
+In terms of operating an impact driver, it’s much easier than a cordless drill since there are fewer adjustable settings.
 You don’t have to worry about torque adjustments for the most part, nor do you have to worry about keeping a very steady hand or injuring yourself.

 Due to how an impact driver works, driving screws can be accomplished in record time.

 This action is similar to that of a hammer drill.
 However, with impact drivers, this force is applied in short bursts of significant torque.
-It’s important to understand that unlike manual impact drivers, automatic impact drivers exert a downward rotational force instead of a forward thrust.
+It’s important to understand that, unlike manual impact drivers, automatic impact drivers exert a downward rotational force instead of a forward thrust.

 Because of this difference, electric impact drivers are a lot safer to use than manual drivers or drill drivers.

 An impact driver is a high-torque power tool that can accomplish similar functions as cordless drills and more.
 Due to its design, the impact driver is often the preferred tool for most screw driving and tightening jobs.

 And, because the torque is generally higher than what you get in a standard drill driver, an impact driver helps you finish the job faster.

 The terms brushed and brushless are used to describe the motor in power tools and other machinery.
 A brushless motor is a motor that operates without brushes and is therefore frictionless.